14-year-old among two suspects arrested in Katong Shopping Centre robbery

-SINGAPORE: A 14-year-old male and a 36-year-old man have been arrested for an alleged robbery at Katong Shopping Centre.
+SINGAPORE: A 14-year-old male and a 36-year-old man have been arrested for their alleged involvement in a robbery at Katong Shopping Centre.

 The police were alerted to the incident at a shop in the mall at 9.55pm last Friday (Oct 14).

-The male teenager and man allegedly entered the unit and threatened a male victim with a gun-shaped lighter, said police in a news release on Monday.
+The suspects are accused of threatening a victim with a gun-shaped lighter, restraining him and stealing S$900 in cash from him, the police said in a media release on Monday.

-The duo are accused of restraining the victim and stealing S$900 cash from him.

 They fled after the victim shouted for help, but the gun-shaped lighter was left behind at the scene.